domoinc/domo-data-science-resources/data_science_accelerators/data_profiler/README.md

 * *Feature Engineering Flow:* Creates a simple dataflow that maps the source dataset to a new set, which is then used in all subsequent card building / dataflows.
 While this selection doesn’t actually do any feature engineering, it creates a flow at the top of the pipeline which you can edit
 * *Validation Flow:* Sets up a validation dataflow and accompanying webform that can be used to validate incoming data (based on the criterea of the webform)
 * *Model Flow:* Sets up a dataflow with a simple model using the Scripting Tiles.
 Similar to the Feature Engineering Flow, this is more of a template for you to edit afterwards
-* *Scatterplot Profile:* This feature creates scatterplots for the dependent variable vs all other columns in the dataset
+* *Scatterplot Profile:* This feature creates scatterplots for the dependent variable vs all variables in your dataset
-* *Boxplot Profile:* This feature creates boxplots for the dependent variable vs all other columns in the dataset
+* *Boxplot Profile:* This feature creates boxplots for the dependent variable vs all other variables in your dataset

 <img width="499" alt="image" src="https://github.com/domoinc/domo-data-science-resources/assets/123829195/1bd43edc-f136-47ce-be23-cced9a5d9a50">

 **3c.
 Bias Profile Widget** (note: filling in this widget is optional)

 The Bias Profile calculates metrics similar to those used with AWS SageMaker Clarify, a tool for detecting and explaining data bias.
 This widget creates a dataflow that calculates the bias metrics and a few cards to visualize the results.
 A separate card is also created that explain the various metrics. **This widget is only available for categorical inferences.**

 * In order for the Bias Profile Widget to work, you need to fill in the *Dependent Variable* and *Inference Type* fields in the Inference Widget (see Section 3b.
-Inference Widget above). *Inference Type* should be set to "Categorical".
+Inference Widget above). *Inference Type* should be set to "Categorical"
 * *Positive Label:* Indicate the “positive” label of your dependent variable

 <img width="493" alt="image" src="https://github.com/domoinc/domo-data-science-resources/assets/123829195/e693efa2-61b9-4dc7-bacb-72549979ba14">

 **3d.
-Other Widget**
+Other Widget** (note: filling in this widget is optional)

+This widget creates line charts for a selected variable vs other variables in your dataset

+* *Time Series Plot X-Axis:* Select a variable that will be plotted on the x-axis of all the line charts (frequently this is a time variable, but you can technically specify any numeric variable)

 <img width="497" alt="image" src="https://github.com/domoinc/domo-data-science-resources/assets/123829195/d486813a-1e98-43b5-b5f4-594d6653e1e0">